numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 Preliminary Schedule
 --------------------
-Both BBOB-2017 sessions will take place on the second day of GECCO (Sunday July 16, 2017).
-The room will be announced later.
+Both BBOB-2017 sessions took place on the second day of GECCO (Sunday July 16, 2017) in the Amethyst room.
 Speakers are highlighted with a star behind the name if known.

-..
 Please click on the provided links to download the slides.

 .. tabularcolumns:: |l|p{5cm}|